wuchen-huawei/Readme/Go-README.md

 - To use Huawei Cloud Go SDK to access the APIs of specific service, please make sure you do have activated the service in [Huawei Cloud console](https://console.huaweicloud.com/?locale=en-us) if needed.

-- Huawei Cloud Go SDK requires go 1.14 or later.
-Run command `go version` to check the version of Go.
+- Huawei Cloud Go SDK requires go 1.14 or later, run command `go version` to check the version of Go.

 ## Install Go SDK